- Any wound or burn sustained more than 6 hours.

 Thorough surgical toilet of the wound is essential irrespective of patients tetanus status.

 In the Mx of tetanus-prone wounds, tetanus immunoglobulin of human origin (‘HTIG’) should be used in addition to wound cleansing and, where appropriate, antibacterial prophylaxis and a tetanus-containing vaccine.
-The preparation of tetanus immunoglobulin currently available from the pharmacy in CUH is Tetabulin ®.
+The preparation of tetanus immunoglobulin currently available from the pharmacy in MUH/CUH is Tetagam®.

 Indications for use of anti-tetanus immunoglobulin;